‘Vasundhra missing’ posters surface in Jhalawar, promise rewards on her whereabouts info | Politics

 - India

-The sudden surfacing of the “damning” posters left the BJP workers in two constituencies in a tizzy with several of them began pulling them off from the walls jointly with the help of local police and municipal workers.
+The sudden surfacing of the posters left the BJP workers in a tizzy and several of them began pulling them off with the help of local police and municipal workers.

-Reacting to the surfacing of the posters, BJP president of Jhalawar district unit, Sanjay Jain, termed the episode as a “new low of politics” and asserted that the two leaders have been in consistent touch with the officials and people of their areas and working for them throughout these difficult times.
+BJP president of Jhalawar district unit, Sanjay Jain, termed the episode as a “new low in politics”.

+He said the two leaders have been in consistent touch with the officials and the people of their areas and working for them throughout these difficult times.

-Jain said after the pandemic outbreak, the two leaders have been having interactions with different officially digitally and arranging for the peoples’ various needs due to which no Covid deaths for the want of medicines and oxygen have been reported in the district.
-Local Congress leader Pramod Sharma, who had contested the parliamentary election against Dushyant Singh, extended his support to the poster campaign against the two Scindia scions, terming it as a “public awareness campaign” by local workers as well as those from his party.
+After the pandemic outbreak, the two leaders have been interacting with officials digitally and making arrangements for people's needs due to which no Covid deaths for the want of medicines and oxygen were reported in the district, he claimed.

+Local Congress leader Pramod Sharma, who had contested the parliamentary election against Dushyant Singh, however, supported the poster campaign against the two Scindia scions, terming it as a “public awareness campaign” by local social workers as well as those from his party.

-He said Raje has not visited her constituency for the last two years.
+He alleged Raje has not visited her constituency for the last two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)